 MyKinsta is two control planes stacked on top of each other: a per-user side that handles your login, 2FA, and notifications, and a per-company side that handles billing, ownership, domains, and DNS.
 Most account and domain problems on Kinsta come from confusing the two, or from the free Cloudflare integration colliding with a Cloudflare account you already had.
 This guide covers the account, security, and domain decisions in the order they come up, with links to the step-by-step how-tos for each one.
+Most of the account decisions in this guide land easier if you have already finished a clean handover; the setup and migration guide walks the cutover and the post-launch checks that determine whether the account-level cleanup below is straightforward or messy.

 What This Guide Covers